immortalcosmo/c19_visual/README.md

 ![US Counties by Date](https://raw.githubusercontent.com/immortalcosmo/c19_visual/master/AnimatedCounties.png)

-+ bigqueryCounty.py - Uses SQL with Google BigQuery to obtain public data and write to .csv.
++ bigqueryCounty.py - Uses SQL with Google BigQuery to obtain public data and writes to county.csv
 + plotCounty.py - Reads the .csv file and writes figures for each day with specified start and ending dates.
+Makes image folder and writes to 'date'.png
 + countyAPNG.py - Utilizes all figures and forms the animated PNG you see here.
+Writes to AnimatedCounties.png

 ![State by Date](https://raw.githubusercontent.com/immortalcosmo/c19_visual/master/GA.png)